matteoc99/laravel-preference/README.md

 ### Concepts

 Each preference has at least a name and a caster.
 For additional validation you can add you custom Rule object
-> The default caster supports all major primitives, enums, as well as time/datetime/date and timestamp which get
+> The default caster supports all major primitives, enums, objects, as well as time/datetime/date and timestamp which get
 > converted
 > with `Carbon/Carbon`